akatechindonesia/DJANGO-CRUD/README.md

 # DJANGO-CRUD
-simplest django crud try it, we hope can help everyone who want learn django framework.
+simplest django crud try it, we hope can help everyone who to want learn django framework.